The Resort Municipality of Whistler holds an annual Student Council competition in celebration of Local Government Awareness Week.

 2016 Student Council Meeting

-During the meeting students discussed a council agenda inspired by the competition responses.
-The agenda included emergency preparedness for wildfires, increasing access to books for younger children and environmental issues around tree cutting in Whistler.
+The 2016 Student Council Agenda included topics regarding emergency preparedness for wildfires, increasing access to books for younger children and environmental issues around tree cutting in Whistler.
 Mayor Nancy Wilhelm-Morden, Whistler Councillors and municipal staff prepared the students.
-Other Grade 5 students and the public sat in the audience.
-Watch the meeting.
+Other grade 5 students and the public sat in the audience.

-The 2016 Student Council Competition was the first annual meeting, inspired by a request from 2015 Mayor for the Day Abbey Mellor, a student at Spring Creek Community School.
+The 2016 Student Council Contest was the first annual meeting, inspired by a request from 2015 Mayor for the Day Abbey Mellor, a student at Spring Creek Community School.

 2015 Mayor for the Day